HEC likely to get Rs48.5 billion in budget

 Parents want early summer vacation

-Islamabad: The parents of students of federal government and private academic institutions have demanded of the government to announce early summer vacation in view of start of severe heat wave in twin cities of
+Islamabad: The parents of students of federal government and private academic institutions have demanded of the government to announce early summer vacation in view of start of severe heat wave in twin cities of Rawalpindi and Islamabad.

-of students have been suffering from heat-related diseases, including high fever and severe headache.
+They pointed out that a number of students have been suffering from heat-related diseases, including high fever and severe headache.